renanlopesluis/kafkaexample/README.md

 - by using API for message production and creating a consumer on terminal for message consumption
 - by creating a producer on terminal and consuming the message on the API

+**Make Sure**
+- Apache Zookeeper should be installed and started on machine;
+- Apache Kafka should be installed and started on machine;

 **Possible Improvements**
 - Adding Predicates to sift messages
 - Adding Converters for a better JSON to a specific Object serialization